 That’s definitely the synonym of “Python for data analysis”.

-This 3-line code would generate this output in Python:
+That code would generate the following output in Python:

 This will print out the help string for the read_csv method.
 Note that the header parameter was set to True by default.
 That means the method automatically detects and assigns the first row of the CSV file as the pandas dataframe header.
 If you didn’t have a header in your csv data, you would want to set the header parameter to None explicitly: